The Dawn of Education in England: Ecclesiastical Beginnings

 References:

-“The earliest known schools in England were connected to the Church, all the way back to 600 AD
+“The earliest known schools in England were connected to the Church, all the way back to 600 AD.

 This was known as Payments by results.

-The Forster Act / Elementary Education Act of 1870 required schooling be provided at primary age, in areas where there were inadequate provisionsSection 74 of the act gave powers to school boards to make attendance compulsory between the ages of 5 and 13.
+The Forster Act / Elementary Education Act of 1870 required schooling to be provided at primary age in areas with inadequate provisions.
+Section 74 of the act gave school boards the power to make attendance compulsory between the ages of 5 and 13.